 FuncionDeOrdenASaber(() => console.log("hello"));

-But in reality, there is no difference in the functioning of a Reference to a function compared to any other type of variable.
+But in reality, there is no difference in terms of the operation of a Reference to a function compared to any other type of variable.